 On a personal note, John is a voracious reader, and he is blissfully married to the accomplished actress, Bonita Friedericy, who has appeared on stage and on screen with him on multiple occasions.

 Mark is Professor Emeritus at the University of Washington School of Drama and was head of the UW Professional Actor Training Program from 2003 to 2011.
 He has been an actor for nearly thirty years, working in New York, Hollywood, and Seattle.
 He has appeared on and Off-Broadway, in dozens of television series including his own and several feature films, among them Apocalypse Now.
 He has played major roles at Seattle Repertory Theatre, Intiman, Empty Space, and ACT.
-A lifetime member of the famed Actor’s Studio, he is a professor and the head of the University of Washington in the Professional Actor’s Training Program.
-He has collaborated with Russian Stanislavski master, Leonid Anisimov in Russia, Japan and the U.S. and with the Illkhom Theatre in Tashkent Uzbekistan.
+He is lifetime member of the famed Actor’s Studio.
+He has collaborated with Russian Stanislavski master, Leonid Anisimov in Russia, Japan and the U.S. and with the Ilkhom Theatre in Tashkent, Uzbekistan.
 He was instrumental in bringing the Ilkhom Theatre Company to Seattle’s ACT Theatre and to the UW in the spring of 2008 and returned to Ilkhom to work and teach in the summer of 2009.
-His McCarthy era play All Powers Necessary and Convenient has been produced by the School of Drama and was published by the University of Washington Press.
+His McCarthy-era play All Powers Necessary and Convenient has been produced by the School of Drama and was published by the University of Washington Press.

 A veteran of forty years in the theatre, Tony is a playwright, actor and director.
 Tony has written eight full-length plays, along with several one acts.
 His play, Loyalties, received readings for Ensemble Studio Theatre’s First Look Series; was a winner of the Ashland New Play Festival; and was subsequently